NIMH ADHD Research & Information Hub

 What ADHD research does NIMH conduct?

-NIMH conducts and funds research across all aspects of ADHD—brain imaging studies to understand ADHD neurobiology, genetic studies to identify ADHD risk genes, clinical trials testing new meds and behavioral treatments, longitudinal studies tracking ADHD across the lifespan, and research on ADHD comorbidities.
+NIMH conducts and funds research across all aspects of ADHD—brain imaging studies to understand ADHD neurobiology, genetic studies to identify ADHD risk genes, studies evaluating skills-based and service-based supports, longitudinal studies tracking ADHD across the lifespan, and research on ADHD comorbidities.
 NIMH is the world's largest funder of ADHD research, supporting hundreds of studies at universities and research centers nationwide.

 Can I participate in NIMH ADHD research studies?